Shein: Manufacturing

 Originally, Shein did not design its clothes.
 The company mainly sourced its clothing from China's wholesale clothing market in Guangzhou.
 However, Shein became a fully integrated retailer in 2014 when it secured its supply chain system.
 Now, the company utilizes a network of manufacturing partners and suppliers to make and deliver its products.

 Shein makes predictions on trends and produces items as quickly as three days after the identification of a trend.
-Shein also limits its orders to small batches of about 100 items to gauge customer interest, while its other competitors, like Zara, order larger quantities (about 500), increasing their chances of losing profit if orders are not purchased in full.
+Shein also limits its orders to small batches of about 100 items to gauge customer interest.
+Order sizes are increased only if the small batches do well with consumers.
+In contrast, its competitors such as Zara order larger quantities (about 500), increasing their chances of losing profit if orders are not purchased in full.
 According to Bloomberg News, Shein's small-batch strategy is seen as key to its success.
 Suppliers working with Shein also saw their business grow as the scale increased.

+Lobbying

+In 2022, Shein hired Akin Gump Strauss Hauer & Feld and Ben Quayle as lobbyists, according to U.S. federal lobbyist disclosures.
+According to Politico, Shein's lobbying campaign is geared toward rehabilitating its image in Washington.

 Tax treatment

 Shein can avoid paying export and import taxes, contributing to larger margins.
 The U.S. legislative bill Section 321 in the Trade Facilitation and Trade Enforcement Act of 2015 (also referred to as "de minimis") states that any import up to $800 per person is duty-free.
-This bill has allowed Shein to deliver to the USA without paying taxes, allowing Shein to have a competitive advantage over domestic companies in the USA.
+This bill has allowed Shein to deliver to the United States without paying taxes, allowing Shein to have a competitive advantage over domestic companies in the United States.
+In September 2024, the Biden administration announced that it would propose a new rule closing the $800 de minimis exception for Chinese e-commerce retailers such as Shein.

+In April 2023, Brazilian officials stated that Shein used a loophole in Brazilian law to practice tax evasion and "smuggling" to consumers in the country.

-Tax evasion accusations
+Tax avoidance and evasion accusations

 The United Kingdom requires foreign sellers shipping low-value consignments (under £135) to register for UK VAT, collect VAT from buyers on such shipments, and remit it to His Majesty's Revenue and Customs.
 It has been suggested that Shein failed to do so for at least 9 months after the requirement took effect, and its website does not display its UK corporate registration number or itemize VAT, as UK rules require.

+In September 2025, The Guardian reported that the company had been accused of UK corporate tax avoidance by shifting profits to Singapore.